 Pomona boasts a permanent fairgrounds (called Fairplex) covering almost 500 acres.
 It features lushly landscaped grounds, over 200 permanent display buildings, a ski-lift ride, shady picnic areas, livestock barns & stables, a model farm, one of the world's largest miniature train displays, contests, judgings, two rodeos, fireworks, pot-bellied pig races, fine arts, a Mexican Village, numerous exhibitions, gardens, a huge midway full of carnival rides and games, tons of food, a full-size thoroughbred race track, and 13 stages featuring live entertainment.
 (Alas, the Arrowhead monorail, pictured above, was removed from the Fairgrounds.)

 Most of the big name entertainers appear either at the Fair's race course or at the Fairplex Hill stage, but there are also lots of small bands and acts throughout the Fair: mimes, balloon artists, clowns, jugglers, magicians, steel-drum bands, Blue grass groups, Dixieland bands, local acts... plus fireworks.

-But they will have different hours for the first two days, of the Labor Day Weekend, when the gates will open at 10 AM. and close at midnight on Sunday (and 10 PM on Monday).
+But they will have different hours for the first three days, the Labor Day Weekend, when the gates will open at 10 AM. and close at midnight on Saturday & Sunday (and 10 PM on Monday).

 here for a 2011 map of the Fairgrounds.